 Discontinuance of Accessory Dwelling Units or Accessory Rental Units: To discontinue using an existing ADU or ARU as an independent living unit, a building permit is required.
 The purpose of the permit is to document that the accessory unit no longer exists as a separate legal living unit.

-The kitchen sink in the former ADU will need to be capped off or, if the unit was within the house, the owner will need to execute an additional sink covenant with the City.
 Permanent cooking facilities in the ADU or ARU must be abandoned by removing the appliance (and exhaust hood) and permanently capping the exhaust duct serving the hood.
 If a gas range is being abandoned, the gas piping branch serving that appliance must be abandoned and permanently capped at the point where it originated at the trunk line.
 If an electric range is being abandoned, the circuit breaker(s) and receptacle serving the range must be removed, with the electrical wiring cut flush with the side of the service panel or subpanel, so that it cannot be easily reconnected.
 The wiring at the receptacle must be cut flush with the side of the outlet box and a blank cover plate installed.

 “Illegal” Accessory Units: Property owners must obtain a building permit to legalize existing ADUs that were constructed without a building permit.
 Verification of the compliance of concealed building components that were covered without inspection will be at the discretion of the building inspector.